Artificer

 Brewer

-Coercing and magic through brewing potions comes natural to you.
-The catalyst takes the form of potions, stimulants and crystallized compounds.
+Coercing and magic through brewing potions come naturally to you.
+The catalyst takes the form of potions, stimulants, and crystallized compounds.
 When you recharge your catalyst, you brew and fill up vials or bottles that you have on hand.

 Catalyst bonus: Using this type of catalyst requires no vocal components.
 It can even be thrown at a target with a range of 20 feet if it is a touch spell.

-Chose one of the following to tools to be proficient in.
+Choose one of the following tools to be proficient in.

 Alchemist’s Supplies, Brewer's Supplies, Herbalism kit